guilhermemoraes1/commands/all.md

 - `less`: View text files page by page with navigation features.
 - `ls`: List the files and directories in the current directory (folder).
 - `lsblk`: Used for list devices that can read from or write to by blocks of data.
+- `lsmod`: List the currently loaded kernel modules (device drivers and kernel extensions) on the system.
 - `lspci`:
 - `lsusb`:
 - `man`: Manual.